Myapi314/R2D2Project/README.md

 - Use arduino for interrupt based interfacing with sensors
 - Using Jetson Nano in place of Raspberry Pi
 - Lightsaber Mechanism
+- Using a service file for automatic startup of R2D2 program